Corvettes, Cakes & Caves

 Now you'll head just up the road for the full-throttled National Corvette Museum.
 Take a self-guided journey through this 115,000 sq. ft. museum past nostalgic and interactive displays featuring one-of-a-kind, mint condition Corvettes, including ones swallowed by the sinkhole in 2014.
 If the cars create a need for speed, head over the NCM Kartplex for some high-speed go kart racing.

-You don't have to go far for lunch because the Corvette Cafe, a 50's style diner, is right there on premise, offering grilled sandwiches, soups, wraps, and more.
 Travel a short distance down the old Dixie Highway to the next stop at Riverview at Hobson Grove, a restored historic house listed on the National Register.
 Enjoy an elegant interpretation of a Victorian family and their home at this stop on the Civil War Discovery Trail.

 Next, let the group relax among the beauty and tranquility of historic Fountain Square Park while exploring boutiques and specialty shops.
 Then, enjoy a delicious dinner at one of several locally-owned downtown restaurants.

 Day two gets started all-aboard the Historic Railpark & Train Museum inside the restored L&N Passenger Depot.
 Step back in time as you learn the history of the railroad through interactive exhibits before touring the vintage railcars outside including the Duncan Hines Dining Car.